Project

 Then we wouldn't lose too much information from the exception (the class of the object would still be obvious) and avoid the drawbacks.

-Updated by ivoanjo (Ivo Anjo) over 2 years ago
+Updated by ivoanjo (Ivo Anjo) about 3 years ago

 Yeah, I think it's useful to include the object class and possibly its id, but with the default #inspect behavior of "print the object and all of its instance variables, and do it recursively", it's a rather sharp edge to have it being called when getting the exception message here.